 - Waterproof floors.
 Welding technology strengthens the tent floor.

 - Zipper protection.
-Zipper cuff for added protection.
+Zipper cuff for added security.

 - Wind strong frame.
-Engineered to be strong and wind-responsive.
+Engineered to be solid and wind-responsive.

 - Not for very severe storms